ft-interactive/g-axis/README.md

 The rendered axis returns the width of the widest text label on the y- axis via <b>.labelWidth()</b>. this will vary depending on the text e.g. '100,000' will return a larger value than '10'
 ![alt tag](https://github.com/ft-interactive/g-axis/blob/master/images/yLinear-labelwidth.png))

 <b>.labelWidth()</b> is used to amend the appropriate margin of the current frame so that tick text is positioned outside it.
-The following code when added to you index.js file after the y-axis has been called will resize the margin depending on the <b>.align()</b> setting which is 'right' by default.<b>Note yAxisAlign</b> is usually one of the user defined variable earlier in the code.
+The following code when added to you index.js file after the y-axis has been called will resize the margin depending on the <b>.align()</b> setting which is 'right' by default.

+<b>Important note .labelWidth()</b> is also used to resise the <b>.ticksize()</b> when the <b>tickSize()</b> is greater than the width of the longest label, reducing the size of the tick by the <b>.labelWidth()</b>.
+This is so that the axis sits in the chartFrame correctly when the frame is re-sized.

 ```
 // return the value in the variable newMargin and move axis if needed
 if (yAxisAlign === 'right') {